UMNLibraries/primo-explore-central-package/README.md

     ```

 ## Local Development
 Run `npm run start`.
 This task builds the custom.js and custom1.css files, watches for js/css changes, and launches a Browsersync proxy that sits between the localhost and the UMN Primo sandbox.
-To preview local changes against the sandbox, point a browser to `localhost:8003/primo-explore/?vid={campus view ID}`.
+To preview local changes in the sandbox, point a browser to `localhost:8003/primo-explore/?vid={campus view ID}`.
 For example http://localhost:8003/primo-explore/?vid=TWINCITIES.

+To preview local changes in production, run `npm run start-prod` instead.

 ## Deployment
 1. Run `npm run pkg` and select the number for  `CENTRAL_PACKAGE` when prompted.
 The package will be written to `primo-explore-devenv/packages/CENTRAL_PACKAGE.zip`.